rainlanguage/docs.rainlang.xyz/docs/raindex/4-understanding-dotrain-files.md

 * YAML Front Matter: Configuring bindings and settings
 * Rainlang Fragment: Expression representing the trading strategy written in rainlang.

 These sections are separated by a triple-dash delimiter (`---`).
-The front matter and the rainlang fragement is then composed by the tooling and the resultant composition is deployed on chain.
+The front matter and the rainlang fragment are then composed by the tooling and the resultant composition is deployed on chain.

 ###  Components